varya/bem-highlight.js/README.md

 </div>
 ```

-The markup can be build with templates like `bemhtml`.
-Look at the
+The markup can be built with templates like `bemhtml`.
+See the
 [example](https://github.com/varya/bem-highlight.js/blob/master/desktop.bundles/index/blocks/highlight/highlight.bemhtml).

-With linking compiled JavaScript to the page you have you code highlighed within
+Just link the compiled JavaScript to a page in your BEM project to have your code highlighed!
-your BEM project!

 ## Using the library

 * Link library to the bem project using bower<br/>
 Example: https://github.com/varya/varya.github.com/blob/master/bower.json
-* Add library levels in the list of using block levels<br/>
+* Add library levels to the list of used block levels<br/>
 https://github.com/varya/varya.github.com/blob/master/.bem/make.js#L60
 * Include `highlight` block into the project<br/>
 https://github.com/varya/varya.github.com/blob/master/desktop.blocks/page/page.deps.js#L13

-Hacks can be easily provided thanks to flexible BEM redefining.
+Hacks can be easily added thanks to flexible BEM-based redefining:
 https://github.com/varya/varya.github.com/tree/master/desktop.blocks/highlight

-## Developing the library
+## Developing with the library

 ### Installation Requirements:

 - [node.js](http://nodejs.org/)

-You may also consider [installing bem-tools locally to your environment](http://bem.info/tools/bem/installation/) for [ease of use](#an-easier-more-beautiful-way), though it is **not required**
+You may also consider [installing bem-tools locally in your environment](http://bem.info/tools/bem/installation/) for [ease of use](#an-easier-more-beautiful-way), though it is **not required**

 ---